python/mypy/docs/source/kinds_of_types.rst

 to use ``Iterable`` instead of ``Iterator``.

-If you want your generator to accept values via the :py:meth:`~generator.send` method or return a value, meanwhile, you should use the :py:class:`Generator[YieldType, SendType, ReturnType] <typing.Generator>` generic type instead of either ``Iterator`` or ``Iterable``.
+If you want your generator to accept values via the :py:meth:`~generator.send` method or return a value, you should use the :py:class:`Generator[YieldType, SendType, ReturnType] <typing.Generator>` generic type instead of either ``Iterator`` or ``Iterable``.
 For example: